Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-In order to derive the explicit form of the Majorana entropy for general particle number, recall the form of the statistical weight Fig. \ref{4}.
+In order to derive the explicit form of the Majorana-Schwinger entropy for general particle number, recall the form of the statistical weight Eqn. \ref{4}.
 Now, we consider the case of $y=G_j-N_j$, where $y$ is an integer.
-Expressing the hypergeometric function in terms of a contour integral as we have done before, the Majorana statistical weight Eqn. \eqref{4} simplifies to
+Expressing the hypergeometric function in terms of a contour integral as we have done before, the Majorana-Schwinger statistical weight Eqn. \eqref{4} simplifies to